 Table 1 displays responses to the same three survey items of the academic instructors and clinical placement coordinators (educators) in 2005, as well as clinicians as reported by Kroll and O'Keefe (1990), and Klassen and Kroll (2005).
-The clinicians reported similar and stable ratings with about one third stating their academic preparation was "excellent" or "very good", another third ranking it as "fair" or "poor".
+The clinicians reported similar and stable ratings with about one third stating their academic preparation was "excellent" or "very good", another third ranking it as "good", while the final third ranking it as "fair" or "poor".
 In contrast, three quarters of educators stated that academic preparation in fluency disorders was "excellent" or "very good".